Satara (city): Places to visit

-Satara is located at foot of the famous Ajinkyatara fort.
-It is located on Kas plateau / Flower plateau, now a World Natural Heritage site.
+Satara is located at the foot of the famous Ajinkyatara fort and on Kas plateau / Flower plateau, now a World Natural Heritage site.
 Satara has two palaces in the heart of the city, the Old Palace (Juna Rajwada) and the New Palace (Nava Rajwada) adjoining each other.
 The Old Palace was built around 300 years ago, and the New Palace was built about 200 years ago.

-Satara has a unique statue of chatrapati Shivaji maharaj standing near a canon, at Powai Naka.
-Generally, a statue of Shivaji Maharaj has seen him riding the horse.
+Satara has a unique statue of Shivaji standing near a cannon, at Powai Naka.
+Generally, statues of Shivaji depict him riding a horse.